You may have recently received an email which looks something like the following:

 TIP: Click here to learn more about differences between the different types of service plans such as Pro, Basic, IO-Optimized, etc.

 Overall, we recommend jumping up to the next larger plan for whichever parameter (disk, memory, or CPU) is currently being stressed.

 We acknowledge that unfortunately there is not yet the full spectrum of plans available for every step-up increase in one parameter while still maintaining constant the others.
-Please send us a chat message, or email us at [email protected] if you don't see any plans which fit your needs.
+Please email us at [email protected] if you don't see any plans which fit your needs.

 2.0 Get more out of your current plan with native compression and other solutions.

 If you would prefer to keep your current plan, there are a number of optimizations available to potentially free up more resources: